How to make slime with contact lens solution?

 The use of Borax in slime has been reported to cause blisters or small burns on children’s hands, this is thought to be due to a high concentration of Borax in the slime or children with sensitive skin.

-To avoid any nasty reactions to Borax, we recommend using contact lens solution, the amount of Boric acid in the solution is very dilute and is safe for use in contact lenses so shouldn't cause any skin reactions, however, if you have a child with any skin sensitivity, it may help to wear non latex vinyl gloves.
+To avoid any nasty reactions to Borax, we recommend using contact lens solution, the amount of Boric acid in the solution is very dilute and is safe for use in contact lenses so shouldn't cause any skin reactions, however, if you have a child with any skin sensitivity, it may help to wear non-latex vinyl gloves.

-Take extra care if using food colouring, you don't want to end up with a pink work top - or maybe you do.
+Lastly a word of warning - It is advised that children under the age of 10 should be supervised in the kitchen whilst making slime.
+Take extra care if using food colouring, you don't want to end up with a pink worktop - or maybe you do.